This post was updated on April 4, 2025

 Deck Restore™ is water-based, low odor and fills up to 1/4” cracks.

-Synta’s Deck Restore is designed to “mask” the wood.
-It will not show the wood grain.
-Promoted as a product for wood that is beyond conventional restoration.
+Synta’s Deck Restore is designed to “mask” the wood, not show the grain.
+It is promoted as a product for wood that is beyond conventional restoration.

 Note: Class Action Lawsuit has been filed against Rust-Oleum Restore 10x: See Here